-Founder, President & Chief Innovations Officer
+Founder, President & Chief Innovation Officer

-In 2010, after successfully managing the five-year charter renewal process of Codman Academy with the state Department of Education, Jon became an independent project management consultant.
-In this role, Jon worked with a range of educators and private and public sector leaders in support of innovative school design projects.
-In 2011, he helped successfully launch two schools: Margarita Muniz Academy, Boston’s first public dual-language high school and Baystate Academy, a health sciences charter school in Springfield, MA.
-In 2012, he moved to Austin, Texas, and joined Idea Public Schools as a founding member of their Campus Leadership Team.
+Jon has seven years of prior experience in education reform, focused on closing the achievement gap and increasing experiential learning opportunities for all students.
+As the founding Dean of Students at Codman Academy Charter Public School in Dorchester, Massachusetts, Jon co-designed a tutoring program that increased student growth percentiles on state assessments, resulting in Codman posting the highest combined median student growth profile of any district in the state.
+In 2010, Jon became an independent project management consultant working with a range of educators and private and public sector leaders in support of innovative school design projects.
+In 2011, he helped successfully launch two schools, one of which was the first public dual-language high school in Boston.
+In 2012, he moved to Austin, Texas, and joined Idea Public Schools as a founding member of its Campus Leadership Team.
 At Idea, Jon helped ensure a successful launch for one of the first in-district charters in Austin, resulting in strong academic and operational performance.

 Abby Randall, M.S.